hllywdunddnnpnt/web-mexican-sun/README.md

 Once you retreive the HTML, you can then extract the data you need, then use HTML/CSS/JAVASCRIPT to display the data on your own HTML page

-##Dependieces##
+## Dependieces
 These files need to be included in your HTML pages head tag, in the same order.
 These files are included in the repository so you can use them locally, or using the links below (will require internet connection to run)
 - [joyride-omen.js](http://www.hllywdunddnnpnt.com/js-joyride-omen/joyride-omen-1.0.0.js) This is a sperate javascript library, which this library requires
-- [web-mexican-sun.s](http://www.hllywdunddnnpnt.com/js-web-mexican-sun/web-mexican-sun-1.0.0.js) This is the library js file
+- [web-mexican-sun.js](http://www.hllywdunddnnpnt.com/js-web-mexican-sun/web-mexican-sun-1.0.0.js) This is the library js file

-##Files##
+## Files
 The files below are included in this repository, which already contain the code, but you can look to "How to Use" to see how to build these files from scratch
-- index.html // is your html page
+- [index.html](index.html) // is your html page
-- main.js // is your js file
+- [main.js](main.js) // is your js file

-##How to Use##
+## How to Use

 **Step 1**
-1. Create a new js file (i.e "main.js") and copy/paste the code below, this is where you will put your js code
+Create a new js file (i.e "main.js") and copy/paste the code below, this is where you will put your js code
 ```JAVASCRIPT
 var data_list = []; // array which will store your data list, data retreived from the selected html pages(s)